BG3-Community-Library-Team/bg3-community/Information/dictionary.md

 -

 *   **BG3MM** - [LaughingLeader's Baldur's Gate 3 Mod Manager](https://github.com/LaughingLeader/BG3ModManager).
+*   **BM** - Base Map (called Albedo internally), DDS file, contains either a greyscale representation of the color intensity or a colored representation
 *   **Boost** - Boosts are similar to buffs or debuffs in other games.
 They can modify an entity in various ways or be re-utilized to trigger other things with Script Extender.
 *   **BootstrapClient** - A script or set of scripts that initialize on the client side when the game starts.
 *   **BootstrapServer** - A script or set of scripts that initialize on the server side when the game starts.